 Enclosed by two gates, the Delhi Gate and the Lahore Gate, this monument overlooks the Yamuna River.
 Today, this historic fort is home to various museums with a vast collection of precious artifacts on display.
 Get a guided tour of this UNESCO World Heritage site to learn about the royal family and the fort’s significance in wars.

 The India Gate

-Delhi is India’s most famous shopping destination so make sure to check out one of the city’s many bazaars during your trip here.
-The most famous market in Delhi is Chandni Chowk which includes many smaller markets that sell a variety of spices, artifacts and clothing.
+Delhi is India’s popular shopping destination, so don’t skip exploring the city’s many markets during your trip here.
+The most famous market in Delhi is Chandni Chowk.
+It includes many smaller markets that sell a variety of spices, artifacts, and clothing.

 Stop 2: Agra